CartoDB/airship/packages/components/src/components/legends/README.md

 This component is rendered also with the following tag:

-- `as-legend-color-continuous` when the `type` value in the first element of `data` is `polygon`
+- [as-legend-color-continuous](#as-legend-color-continuous) when the `type` value in the first element of `data` is `polygon`.

 ### as-legend-size-bins-point

 This component renders a list of points of varying size.
-Is quite similar to the `as-category` component, although the label layout is slightly different.
+Is quite similar to the [as-category](#as-category) component, although the label layout is slightly different.

 As with most legends that render points, it supports the marker property.